kekoexchange/keko-template/README.md

 Brief description of what your keko is about.
 Keep within four sentences

 ## Why are you building your Keko?

+Brief notes on why personally you are building your Keko.
+Remember a Keko is for you and you alone for what you want to build for yourself and what you want to learn.

 ## How to run your Keko